lanethefox/EUMAS/docs/schema.md

 | `relatedMemory` | Memory | Reference to a related memory |
 | `relationshipType` | text | Type of relationship between memories |
 | `relationshipStrength` | number | Strength of the relationship (0.0 to 1.0) |

+### Graph Structure
+The schema forms a natural graph where:
+- Memory instances are nodes
+- ArchetypeMemoryRelations are weighted edges
+- Each edge has:
+  - A type (relationshipType)
+  - A weight (relationshipStrength)
+  - An archetype perspective
+  - Priority scores

+This structure enables complex graph queries to find:
+- Most referenced memories
+- Strongest memory connections
+- Archetype-specific memory networks
+- Memory significance based on relationship patterns

 ### Archetype-Specific Metrics